jrsmith3/jrsmith3.github.io/content/2015-01-20_Python_testing_style_guidelines.md

 Style guidelines for tests for python classes simulating physical phenomnea
 ===========================================================================
-Files containing tests for a python module should be located in a `test` directory in the root of the repo, as is pythonic (CITE).
+Files containing tests for a python module should be located in a `test` directory in the root of the repo [for the sake of separation of concerns](http://pytest.org/latest/goodpractices.html?highlight=inline#choosing-a-test-layout-import-rules).
 Each file in the `test` directory should contain tests for one and only one class/function defined in the module.
 Files containing tests should be named according to the rubric

     test_ClassName.py